The American Journal of Semiotics

 - Tables should be numbered consecutively and titled, and must be referred to in the Text.
 Avoid referring to the ‘preceding’ or ‘following’ table, since the original position may be shifted in the final camera-ready preparation.

-- Notes should be kept to an absolute minimum, typed on a separate page (double-spaced throughout) and included at the end of the text, but before the references.
-If a wordprocessing program is used, footnoting is preferred.
+- Notes should be kept to an absolute minimum, and footnoted using the word processing software.
+If the software does not allow footnotes, then include the notes on a separate page (double-spaced throughout) at the end of the text file, but before the References.

 - References are to add to the current scientific practice the refinement of historical layering.
 That is to say, references should be cited in the text by giving, all within parentheses: the name of the author(s) and the year according to which the work cited from called the source work is properly located within the lifetime of the author who produced it, followed by a colon, a space, and the specific page number(s) of the actual volume according to which the citation is made the access volume when these are called for.